Brewery Business Plan

 Your executive summary provides an introduction to your business plan, but it is normally the last section you write because it provides a summary of each key section of your plan.

 Next, provide an overview of each of the subsequent sections of your plan.
 For example, give a brief overview of the craft brewery industry.
 Detail your direct competitors.
 Give an overview of your target customers.
-Provide a snapshot of your marketing strategy and plan.
+Provide a snapshot of your marketing strategies.
 Identify the key members of your team.
 And offer an overview of your financial plan.

 Company Analysis